About the Low Emission Vehicles Contestable Fund

 - “Business as usual” costs of an organisation, such as the costs associated with existing staff.

 For more information, refer to the Request for Proposal document (download below), setting out the scope and criteria for the fund.
+Note this is for the (closed) round 7.
+Round 8 RFP documents will be published when the round opens.

 If you'd like to discuss a project or idea, contact us on LEVFund@eeca.govt.nz, or call Camilla Cochrane on 027 457 0205.